 Demand Planning is the process and techniques used to create a Demand Plan.
 If the Demand Plan is the output, this is the process that uses various inputs, principles, methods, and models to generate it.
 In addition, sophisticated Demand Planning teams will include not only what may happen, but also what we can make happen as well.
 Planning demand for a product or service should look at the complete picture of demand and what can happen, what we want to happen, and what can we do to make it happen.
 Demand Planning may include:

 “The great enemy of clear language is insincerity.
-When there is a gap between one’s real and one’s declared aims, one turns, as it were, instinctively to long words and exhausted idioms, like a cuttlefish squirting out ink.” - George Orwell [A1]
+When there is a gap between one’s real and one’s declared aims, one turns, as it were, instinctively to long words and exhausted idioms, like a cuttlefish squirting out ink.” - George Orwell.

 In an organization it is important to describe what we create, how we create it, who creates it, and what we can do with it to help provide us with a competitive advantage.
-We don’t use words, but rather numbers when telling our story, and any findings must be presented clearly so as to be understood easily by the company. (link: see what is a demand planner)
+We don’t use words, but rather numbers when telling our story, and any findings must be presented clearly so as to be understood easily by the company.
+This is the job of a Demand Planner.

 A Demand Plan is a projection of the future that combines the knowledge of the past with the best assessment of future need for a product or service.
 The Demand Plan, or sales forecast, details the anticipated sales (demand) a company will experience, regardless of actual ability to meet demand (hence it is often called the unconstrained forecast).
 Best practice is to build a Demand Plan through a structured Forecasting Process to develop a Consensus Forecast.
 This will include a Baseline-Demand Forecast along with other inputs and variables to a Demand Plan that is jointly agreed upon by different functions of the organization.
 When embarking on this process, all stakeholders should understand the fundamentals of a Demand Plan, and understand its value and limitations: